 The project sites are:

 Suffolk County evaluated priority areas for new sewer systems based on: (i) substandard septic systems and cesspools, (ii) small lots, (iii) dense populations, (iv) a short depth to groundwater, and (v) short travel times for nitrogen-enriched groundwater to enter surface waters.
 The data recommended locations along the coastline that are severely affected by sea-level rise, especially during hurricanes.
-The recommended three priority areas for the installation of new sewage collection systems include Mastic (Forge River); North Babylon and West Babylon (Carlls River); and Patchogue (Patchogue River). https://dos.ny.gov/system/files/documents/2020/04/coastal-resiliency-and-water-quality-on-long-island.pdf
+The recommended three priority areas for the installation of new sewage collection systems include Mastic (Forge River); North Babylon and West Babylon (Carlls River); and Patchogue (Patchogue River).
+To access the study, go to: https://dos.ny.gov/system/files/documents/2020/04/coastal-resiliency-and-water-quality-on-long-island.pdf

-To know what construction contract your property is located at, please enter you address in the search box below, each area is identified with a different color.
-A legend identifying the name of each area is located below the map.
+To know what project area your property is located in, please enter your address in the search box below, each area is identified with a different color.
+A legend identifying the name of each project area is located below the map.

 Providing infrastructure for a community to “bounce back” after hazardous events such as hurricanes, coastal storms, and flooding.
 Suffolk’s resilience is based on our ability to prevent a short-term hazard event from turning into a long-term community-wide disaster.
 Our coasts are vulnerable to sea-level rise and heavy storms that can result in flooding.